Unique determination by a single far-field measurement for an inverse elastic problem: Abstract

 \section{Abstract}

 This paper is concerned with the unique identification of the shape of a scatterer through a single far-field pattern in an inverse elastic medium scattering problem with a generalized transmission boundary condition.
 The uniqueness issue by a single far-field measurement is a challenging problem in inverse scattering theory, which has a long and colorful history.
-In this paper, we establish the uniqueness results by a single far-field measurement under a generic scenario when dealing with underlying elastic scatterers exhibiting polygonal-nest or polygonal-cell structures.
-Furthermore, for polygonal-nest or polygonal-cell structure scatterers associated with density and boundary impedance parameters as piecewise constants, we show that these physical quantities can be uniquely determined simultaneously by a single far-field measurement.
+In this paper, we demonstrate the well-posedness of the direct problem by the variational approach.
+We establish the uniqueness results by a single far-field measurement under a generic scenario when dealing with underlying elastic scatterers exhibiting polygonal-nest or polygonal-cell structures.
+Furthermore, for a polygonal-nest or polygonal-cell structure scatterer associated with density and boundary impedance parameters as piecewise constants, we show that these physical quantities can be uniquely determined simultaneously by a single far-field measurement.
 The corresponding proof relies heavily on examining the singular behaviour of a coupled PDE system near a corner in a microlocal manner.

 {\bf Keywords:}~~ inverse elastic scattering, generalized transmission boundary condition, single far-field measurement, polygonal-nest and polygonal-cell structure, corner singularity, unique identifiability